 - Add a thin layer of diatomaceous earth in areas where there is a lot of spider and insect activity.
 Preferably, not in an area where you will be walking or working.
 If you have a raised foundation, try dusting a layer of DE on the ground under your home.

 If you are wondering why these things work as DIY spider repellent spray, the Encyclopedia of Entomology tells us that, “…Open-ended hair-like setae at the ends of the legs and pedipalps serve as taste receptors.
 Spiders will avoid pungent or acidic substances upon contact.”

 The idea of this homemade spider spray recipe is to hit them with strong scents that they can’t stand.
 You’ll want to spray it weekly at the start so that you keep the scent strong.
 After they’ve decided that it is more comfortable to live somewhere else, and their activity dies down, you should be able to only spray once or twice a month.

 You can also just keep the DIY spider repellent spray on hand for the seasons when insects are on the move and looking for a new home.
 Remember, if you are spraying it outside in the spring, the rain will wash away the scent and you’ll need to respray.

 More pest-control help” If you are having trouble with ants or wasps in your garden you need to check out this recipe for Ant & Wasp Killer.

 If you’re looking for a bug spray to use on your family’s skin this Essential Oil Bug Repellent is the recipe for you!
 Repel mosquitoes with essential oils in this natural spray blend!
 And lastly, this Homemade Bug Repellent Floor Cleaner will make your house unattractive to many types of bugs.

 Homemade Spider Spray to Repel Pests

-- Spray around windows, doors, and crevices, under cabinets and anywhere you see insect activity.
+- To use, clean any webs or egg sacs left behind by spiders.
+Spray around windows, doors, crevices, under cabinets, and anywhere else you see insect activity.